How to choose the right solar wire size?

 Choosing the right solar wire size.

-Refer the below wire size table for more:
+Refer to the below wire size table for more detailed information:

 Current (in Amps)Gauge (American wire gauge)Size (in sq. mm)